apartmentlist/agni/README.md

-# Messenger
+# Agni

 ## Introduction

-A Messenger is a gem that wraps around the Ruby AMQP gem that provides a very simple API for publishing and subscribing to messages.
+Agni is a gem that wraps around the Ruby AMQP gem that provides a very simple API for publishing and subscribing to messages.

 ### Simple
-You'll need only two things to make use of a Messenger:
+You'll need only two things to make use of Agni:
  - The URL to an AMQP instance
  - The name of a queue that you'll be writing to and/or reading from